I've dreamed of making homemade Larabars for a long time.

 I use soaked and dehydrated nuts in these homemade Larabars, making them a digestive enzyme-rich food!
 Adapted from this recipe.

-- 1 1/3 cup soaked and dehydrated nuts, such as almonds
+- 1 1/3 cup crispy nuts such as almonds

-- up to 1/3 cup add-ins (such as unsweetened shredded coconut, soaked and dehydrated seeds, chocolate shavings, mini chocolate chips, etc.)
+- 1/3 cup add-ins such as: unsweetened shredded coconut, soaked and dehydrated seeds, chocolate shavings, these no-sugar, stevia-sweetened chocolate chips, etc.

 Enjoy!
 How do you make your homemade Larabars?
 Do you have a favorite flavor?